austin020269/PyBer_Analysis/README.md

 - GitHub account

 ## Analysis and Workflow
-The following flow was generated in our PyBer_Challenge_starter_code_final.ipynb Jupyter Notebook file (https://github.com/austin020269/PyBer_Analysis/blob/main/PyBer_Challenge_starter_code_final.ipynb)
+The following flow was generated in our PyBer_Challenge_starter_code_final.ipynb (https://github.com/austin020269/PyBer_Analysis/blob/main/PyBer_Challenge_starter_code_final.ipynb) Jupyter Notebook file.

 The ride share data frame was created by:
 - retrieving the total number of rides, the total number of drivers and the sum of the fares for each city type.
 - calculating the average fare per ride and average fare per driver for each city type.